Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Louisiana and its opponents have combined to put up more than 54.5 points in five of 13 games this season.
+- Louisiana and its opponents have combined to score more than 54.5 points in five of 13 games this season.

-- The combined points per game average of the two teams, 64.7, is 10.2 points above Saturday's over/under.
+- Marshall's games have gone over 54.5 points in seven of 12 chances this season.

-- This contest's over/under is 13.4 points greater than the 41.1 these two squads combine to surrender per game this season.
+- Saturday's over/under is 10.2 points lower than the two team's combined 64.7 points per game average.

+- The 41.1 combined points per game that these two squads have allowed this season are 13.4 fewer than the 54.5 total in this contest.

-- The 54.5-point total for this game is 5.8 points below the 60.3 points per game average total in Thundering Herd games this season.
+- The 60.3 PPG average total in Thundering Herd games this season is 5.8 points more than this game's over/under.

 Louisiana Stats and Trends

-- In Louisiana's 13 games this season, it has six wins against the spread.

-- So far this season, the Ragin' Cajuns have been installed as favorites by a 5.5-point margin or more nine times and are 3-6 ATS in those contests.
+- So far this season, the Ragin' Cajuns have been installed as favorites by a 5-point margin or more nine times and are 3-6 ATS in those contests.

-- Louisiana's games this year have hit the over on three of 13 set point totals (23.1%).
+- Louisiana's games this year have eclipsed the over/under three times in 13 opportunities (23.1%).

-- Louisiana is 6-3 against the spread and 9-0 overall this season when the team scores more than 22.8 points.
+- Louisiana is 6-3 against the spread and 9-0 overall this season when the team records more than 22.8 points.

-- In games that Louisiana piles up over 388.3 yards, the team is 4-3 against the spread and 7-0 overall.
+- When Louisiana amasses over 388.3 yards, the team is 4-3 against the spread and 7-0 overall.

-- The Ragin' Cajuns have eight giveaways this season, while the Thundering Herd have 18 takeaways .

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.